saltysoup/redshift-workshop/Module-2_RedshiftSpectrum/README.md

 As you can see, AWS Glue created a script for you to get started.
 If you remember we still need to fix the Products table.
 Select everything in the script window and replace it with the code below.

-`Make sure you update OUTPUT_S3_PATH to point to your own S3 bucket, otherwise the job will fail.`
+`Make sure you update the values for GLUE_DB_CONNECTION and OUTPUT_S3_PATH to your own resources or the job will fail.
+GLUE_DB_CONNECTION is the Connection to Redshift you created in Step 1. `

 ``` python
 import sys